Paulo Egydio Martins: Governor of São Paulo

 Paulo Egydio governed the state of São Paulo between 1975 and 1979.
 He was indirectly elected during Ernesto Geisel's government by the electoral college of the Legislative Assembly.
-At the time, he was affiliated to the National Renewal Alliance (ARENA).
+At the time, he was affiliated with the National Renewal Alliance (ARENA).
 At the beginning of his administration, Paulo faced the epidemics of meningococcal meningitis and the first encephalitis pandemics in the state, including Greater São Paulo and the South Coast.

 Paulo Egydio Martins when he was Minister of Development, Industry, Trade and Services.

 In 1975, journalist Vladimir Herzog, director of journalism at TV Cultura, a television channel owned by the Padre Anchieta Foundation, was tortured and murdered in the DOI-CODI.
 Metalworker Manoel Fiel Filho was also murdered in the DOI-CODI in 1976.
 José Mindlin, Secretary of Culture, left the government after the episode.
 In 1977, the violent repression of the student demonstration at PUC, under the orders of Colonel Erasmo Dias, also happened during his administration.

 During his government, Paulo Egydio inaugurated important infrastructure projects, such as the Rodovia dos Bandeirantes and the ascending lane of the Rodovia dos Imigrantes.
 He also signed the agreement between the Ministry of Aeronautics and the state government on May 4, 1976, which led to the construction of São Paulo-Guarulhos International Airport in the 1980s.

 In the health sector, Paulo Egydio built the outpatient clinic building, the Heart Institute and the Children's Institute at the University of São Paulo School of Medicine Teaching Hospital, as well as 67 research laboratories.
 He built the University Hospital of the University of São Paulo and the Ribeirão Preto Teaching Hospital, and inaugurated the São Paulo State University (UNESP).
 He renovated the São Carlos bus station and the highway linking Rodovia Dutra to Campos do Jordão, and built the Claudio Santoro Auditorium in Campos do Jordão.